dwightjack/vue-types/packages/docs/guide/validators.md

 ### toType / toValidableType

-Convert an object compatible with Vue.js [prop validation](https://vuejs.org/v2/guide/components-props.html#Prop-Validation) to a VueTypes validator object.
+Converts a Vue.js [prop validation](https://vuejs.org/v2/guide/components-props.html#Prop-Validation) compatible object to a VueTypes validator object.

 See [Standalone custom validators](../advanced/custom-validators.md#standalone-custom-validators) for more details.

 ### fromType

-Creates a new validator object from a previously defined one.
+Creates a new validator object based on an existing one.

 See [Composing existing validators](/advanced/custom-validators.html#composing-existing-validators) for more details.

 ### createTypes

-Returns a namespaced collection of validators.
+Creates a namespaced collection of validators.

 See [Custom namespaced instance](../namespaced-usage/custom-instance.md) for more details.